Linked List Operations

 • Deletion

 All these operations are supported by single, double or circular linked lists.
 Before going into various operations the data structure supports, it is important to understand how to find the length of a linked list.
-Once the node pointer and count are initialized to 0, assign the head pointer to current.
+Once the node pointer and count are initialized to 0, assign the head pointer to the current.
 The list has to be iterated using a counter variable until the current is not NULL.
 Increment the counter on every traversal, then return the count.

 A pseudo-code to find the node length is illustrated below: